Don't Be Angry

 "Don't Be Angry" is a popular song written by Nappy Brown, Rose Marie McCoy, and Fred Mendelsohn and published in 1955.
-Brown released it in 1955, reaching No. 2 on the Billboard R&B charts.
+Brown released it in 1955, reaching No. 2 on the Billboard R&B chart.
 It also went to No. 25 on the US Best Seller list.

-A different song with the same title was written and made into a top 10 (No. 4) country hit in 1964 by Stonewall Jackson.
-It was covered by Billy "Crash" Craddock in 1973 reaching No. 33, and more successfully by Donna Fargo reaching US No. 3 in 1977 and No. 10 in Canada.

-Another song of the same title was written by Walter Donaldson in the 1920s, and played as a Fox-Trot.
+The song opens with the gimmick vocal "So, l-l-l-l-l-l", a vibrato trick that Brown had picked up from listening to foreign radio stations.
+This trick became his trademark and was used in several subsequent recordings.